Contracted mandarin pickers protest pay-rate decrease by Wonderful Citrus

-Contracted farmworkers walked off the job near Shafter Friday in protest of a move by Kern County grower Wonderful Citrus lowering the price it pays for harvested mardarins.
+Contracted farmworkers walked off the job on Jan.
+11 near Shafter in protest of a move by Kern County grower Wonderful Citrus lowering the price it pays for harvested mardarins.

 Hundreds of workers chanted "Si se puede!"
 (Yes we can!) and some held up signs saying "Precios Justos" (fair prices) after learning early in the day that the company, part of Los Angeles-based The Wonderful Co., had reduced its rates by almost 10 percent in some cases, from $53 per bin to $48.